 The technical definition of a recession is two consecutive quarters of contraction in GDP.
 A recession ends as soon as we see a quarter of growth.
 Politicians, policymakers, and economic analysts all focus heavily on this indicator, precisely because it is such a comprehensive measure.
 Investment banks adopting a top-down approach to Forex analysis will start by making projections for the general economic climate.
 GDP is a key part of this kind of analysis of foreign exchange market macroeconomics.

 As professional traders, we need to be aware of it is as well, but you should also be cognisant of the fact that because GDP is a lagging indicator, its main use is to confirm what we already expect.
 Its lack of timeliness means that its utility as a trading tool for short and medium-term trading is limited.
 US GDP only comes out once a quarter, and even the earliest estimate reports back many months into the past.

 Very useful, therefore, would be something that can be used as a close proxy for GDP, but which reports more frequently – which brings us onto our next indicator.

 The one-minute EUR/USD chart below illustrates such a move.
-The yellow vertical line marks the release of the Employment Situation report that was released on 7 July 2017.
+The blue vertical line marks the release of the Employment Situation report that was released on 1 November 2019.
 Notice how sharply the price moved in just one minute?
 Also, notice how much larger the average range of each bar becomes after the release of the report, compared to before.